bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/TransportEncryption.rst

 -  Forward Secrecy Support via Diffie-Hellman Ephemeral Keying

-This document will refer to both ''server'' and ''client'' contexts.
+This document will refer to both "server" and "client" contexts.
 These terms refer to the accepting and initiating peer, respectively.

 Diffie-Hellman anonymous ciphers are not supported by this code.
 The use of DH anonymous ciphers increases the code complexity and places explicit trust upon the two-way CRAM-MD5 implementation.
 CRAM-MD5 is subject to known plaintext attacks, and it should be considered considerably less secure than PKI certificate-based authentication.